-Impeachment debate kicks off with GOP objections on floor, Capitol protests
+Impeachment debate heats up on floor as GOP objects, Pelosi says Trump gave Congress 'no choice'

 There were fireworks outside the Capitol, too.
 Several hundred people protested in the chilly December cold in favor of impeachment and removing Trump from office, following more than 600 anti-Trump rallies across the country Tuesday evening.

-The House rules call for six hours of debate before taking two votes on the articles of impeachment.
-The first article alleges abuse of power over Trump pressuring Ukraine to launch investigations into Democrats that could benefit his re-election campaign.
+Two votes are expected this evening on the articles.
+The first article alleges abuse of power over Trump pressuring Ukraine to launch investigations into Democrats that could benefit his re-election campaign -- the president withheld aid at the time, but insists to this day that there was no "quid pro quo."
 The second alleges obstruction of Congress over Trump preventing the House from interviewing witnesses and obtaining documents for the impeachment investigation.

-The GOP objections are likely to push the timetable back further.
-Immediately after Biggs’ motion to adjourn was defeated, Republican Leader Kevin McCarthy offered another privileged resolution to condemn the way Intelligence Committee Chairman Rep. Adam Schiff and Judiciary Committee Chairman Jerrold Nadler handled the impeachment hearings.
+Immediately after Biggs’ motion to adjourn was defeated Wednesday, Republican Leader Kevin McCarthy offered another privileged resolution to condemn the way Intelligence Committee Chairman Rep. Adam Schiff and Judiciary Committee Chairman Jerrold Nadler handled the impeachment hearings.

 HOUSE TO VOTE ON ARTICLES OF IMPEACHMENT AGAINST PRESIDENT TRUMP: LIVE UPDATES